openmarmot/aws-cft-llama-cpp/README.md

 - cft-llama-cpp.yaml - (Recommended) this is the original template.
 It uses CPU and is cheaper but slower
 - cft-llama-cpp-gpu.yaml - This uses a NVIDIA GPU and is more expensive.
 It is theoretically faster

-NOTE - Both versions are not fully optimmized.
+NOTE - Both versions are not fully optimized.
 THere are a lot of possible variables that can be set when running the server.
 The GPU version in particular could be optimized to offload more layers, and a larger model could also be used.